WFU-HPC/deac-docs/source/cluster-sla.rst

 Account Eligibility and Sponsorhip
 ==================================

-**Usage of the DEAC Cluster for research and instructional activities is provided at NO COST to WFU Undergraduate College and Graduate School of Arts and Sciences (WFU UC/GSAS) as part of the centralized services provided by Information Systems.** These users will heretofor be called "*Interal*" Users.
+**Usage of the DEAC Cluster for research and instructional activities is provided at NO COST to WFU Undergraduate College and Graduate School of Arts and Sciences (WFU UC/GSAS) as part of the centralized services provided by Information Systems.
+These users will henceforth be called "*Interal*" Users.**

 * To access the DEAC Cluster, students, faculty and staff must formally request access from the HPC Team, either via email to `deac-help@wfu.edu <mailto:deac-help@wfu.edu>`_ or ticket submission to the HPC Team from `help.wfu.edu <https://help.wfu.edu>`_.
 * Students must have a Faculty sponsor who approves their account request.
 This sponsorship is required for research and instructional usage of the DEAC Cluster.
 Faculty sponsors take responsibility for their approved users’ actions on the cluster.